All you need to know about traveling to the Azores

 - Cliff diving (São Miguel island welcomes one of the legs of the Red Bull Cliff Diving World Series every year; not for the faint of heart)

-- Birding (Corvo island is one of the birdwatchers favorite place)
+- Birdwatching (Corvo island is one of the birdwatchers favorite place)

 - Local culture: